mie-lab/mobility_generation/README.md

 ```shell
 python run_diff.py --config config/diff_geolife.yml
 ```
 for starting the training process.
+On a desktop with a single GeForce RTX 3090, one epoch typically takes ~2.5 minutes.

 The configuration of the current run, the network paramters and the log information will be stored under `run/` folder.